msadeghyan1996/laravel-email-send/README.md

 #### How to use it?
 1. copy Email.php file to app\Helpers.
 2. in your controller use this class *(use Helpers\Email)*
-3. define $data variable and set email datas like below :
+3. define $data array variable and set email datas like below :
 ```
 $data = [
   'view'=>'email view blade',